evwalz/easyuq/Weather_example/cpp_funcs_crps/README.md

 3. Create a folder "build"

-4. Navigate into "build" folder and run *Cmake ..*
+4. Navigate into "build" folder and run 'Cmake ..'

-5. Run make
+5. Run `make`

 6. Now you should be able to use C++ functions from within python